We know everyone aspires to own an RV but, in the end, we can’t all afford to own and run an RV, can we?

 However, the fiberglass body gives it a superb look and it handles brilliantly.

-You will also find that it should last forever – so, if you want something that will be with you for years, the extra cost may be worth it.
+You will also find that it should last forever – so, if you want something that will be with you for years, the extra cost for this truck bed camper may be worth it.

 It also has the best dry bath of any model that we tested and it’s reflected in the shower stall too.

-The folks at Northern Lite really know how to lay out a truck camper so that you feel complete at home.
+The folks at Northern Lite really know how to lay out a truck camper floor plan so that you feel complete at home.

 The dry bath is the big differentiating factor, and it is super convenient.